| 1 | 2 | 3 | 4 | 5 | 6 | Next | |

 Peter Kun Frary

-Impressionism began in 1860s France as a painting style depicting visual impressions of the moment, especially shifting light and color.
-The shimmering textures and misty forms of these paintings appear shapeless viewed close up but reveal their understated form from across the room.
+Impressionism began in France during the 1860s as a painting style depicting visual impressions of the moment, especially shifting light and color.
+The shimmering textures and misty forms of these paintings appear shapeless viewed close but reveal their understated form from across the room.
 As a movement, Impressionism was organized across disciples as musicians and other French artists soon joined in.

 Impressionism in music was anti-realistic and anti-romantic, avoiding the extreme emotions of Romantic music.
 It also avoided detailed programs and musical conventions common to Romanticism.
 Instead, Impressionism focused on suggestion and atmosphere, conveying fleeting moods and emotions with a kaleidoscope of shifting harmonies and timbres.